Full International School Award

 As part of the 2012 Legacy, The Weald is partnered with Namilyango College in Uganda through the ‘International Inspiration’ programme.
 Students and staff in both schools work collaboratively on activities specifically designed to nurture effective Student Leadership opportunities for students in Years 7 – 13.

 Erasmus is a programme designed to bring Europe into the classroom.
-Students and staff in a number of curriculum areas have the opportunity to work with their peers in our partner school in Austria, Germany, Italy and the Netherlands on a series of curriculum-driven projects.
+Students and staff in a number of curriculum areas have the opportunity to work with their peers in our partner schools in Portugal, Spain and the Netherlands on a series of curriculum-driven projects.
 Some students and staff get the opportunity to spend time working in one of the partner countries.
+Take a look at the recently completed Erasmus+ Hivemind project outcomes: Google Site and HIVEMIND.

 The school offers students in Years 7 and 8 several opportunities to experience first-hand, life in another country.
 Our Year 7 residential trip in July goes to the Opal Coast in France, where students can practise their French as well as experience the delights of northern France.
 In Year 8 students have an opportunity to practise German when they visit the Battlefields in Belgium.